amacfie/amacfie.github.io/_posts/2015-09-22-github-publishing.md

 PDFs are slow, static, don't use responsive design, and get converted to web documents anyway in modern browsers.
 For mathematical notation in HTML, we can use MathJax or KaTeX:
-These are JavaScript libraries that can provide numerous mathematical symbols, equation numbering, etc. with LaTeX syntax within HTML.
+These are JavaScript libraries that provide numerous mathematical symbols, equation numbering, etc. with LaTeX syntax within HTML.
 We wouldn't want to write bare HTML though, we'd write in a human-friendly plain-text document language like markdown or Asciidoc.